 The Effects Blend control functions only when the Effects Loop is being used.
-It is activated when a 1/4" phone plug is inserted into the Effects Receive jack (for more information, please see the heading titled "Effects Loop" in the "Rear Panel Features" section later in this guide).
+It is activated when a 1/4" phone plug is inserted into the Effects Receive jack.
+(For more information, please see "Effects Loop" in the "Rear Panel Features" section later in this guide.)